By Debra Soufleris, B.S., DTR

 So, what can you do proactively to help protect your eyes and prevent any of these conditions from developing?
 Unfortunately, you cannot change your genetics, but you can control how you care for your eyes and focus on habits that help support good eye health.
 The first line of defense is most certainly having an annual comprehensive dilated eye exam.
 Many conditions have no warning signs and can only be detected by a trained professional.

-Consuming foods that help protect the eyes from damage due to their antioxidant properties, like lutein and zeaxanthin can be found in carrots, orange peppers, dark green leafy vegetables, eggs, nuts, and foods high in omega-3 fatty acids, such as salmon, tuna, and halibut.
+Consume foods that help protect the eyes from damage due to their antioxidant properties.
+These foods include things like lutein and zeaxanthin.
+Example foods include carrots, orange peppers, dark green leafy vegetables, eggs, nuts.
+Also look for foods high in omega-3 fatty acids, such as salmon, tuna, and halibut.
 In addition, maintaining a healthy weight, keeping blood pressure under control, wearing protective eyewear, and giving your eyes a rest from screens every 20 minutes will do wonders.

 Vision care is so important for living an active enjoyable life.
 Don’t take it for granted and be sure to add vision health to your overall wellness routine.